mpv-player/mpv/DOCS/man/input.rst

     ``time-pos/full``
         ``time-pos`` with milliseconds.

-``time-start``
-    Deprecated.
-Always returns 0.
-Before mpv 0.14, this used to return the start time of the file (could affect e.g. transport streams).
-See ``--rebase-start-time`` option.

 ``time-remaining``
     Remaining length of the file in seconds.
 Note that the file duration is not always exactly known, so this is an estimate.